ostdotcom/website-docupony/website/versioned_docs/version-1.0.0/4_01_UC_SYNC.md

 > eth.syncing
 {
+   startingBlock: 300,
-  currentBlock: 4279201,
+   currentBlock: 312,
-  highestBlock: 5009971,
+   highestBlock: 512
-  knownStates: 3167,
-  pulledStates: 2651,
-  startingBlock: 4276705
 }

 > eth.blockNumber
 3628737
 ```
+ Take a look at [<u>eth.syncing</u>](https://github.com/ethereum/wiki/wiki/JavaScript-API#web3ethsyncing) and [<u>eth.blockNumber</u>](https://github.com/ethereum/wiki/wiki/JavaScript-API#web3ethsyncing) to know what they mean.
 The responses give the required information on the status of node's sync with the UC.
 Make sure you are in sync with the latest blocks before proceeding with deploying contracts on the UC.